-At the end of this lesson, the student will be able to communicate effectively with patients who have special considerations as they provide emergency first aid.
+At the end of this lesson, students will be able to communicate effectively with patients who have special considerations as they provide emergency first aid.

-Florida Basic Recruit Training Program: High Liability, Vol. 2 (Chapter 2)
+Florida Basic Recruit Training Program: High Liability, Volume 2 (Chapter 2)

-✓ HL213.1.
+HL213.1.
 Describe how to communicate with patients who have special considerations